-Based on the review of scientific literature, the main characteristics of the Smart City and the Resilient City have been collected (Table 3).
-It is worth firstly underlining that most literature related to the resilience of socio-ecological systems emphasizes the concept of self-organization, interpreted as a key feature of a resilient system (Walker et al., 2004; Chuvarajan et al., 2006; Folke et al., 2006).
-However, according to numerous scholars, self-organization has been here interpreted as an inherent characteristic of complex systems, such as the urban systems.
+It is worth underlining that most of the literature related to the resilience of socio-ecological systems focuses on the concept of self-organization, by interpreting this concept as a key feature of a resilient system (Walker et al., 2004; Chuvarajan et al., 2006; Folke et al., 2006).
+However, according to numerous scholars, selforganization has been here intended as an inherent characteristic of complex systems, such as the urban systems.
 It "can be defined", indeed, "as the spontaneous emergence of global structure out of local interactions.
 Spontaneous means that no internal or external agent is in control of the process (...).
 This makes the resulting organization intrinsically robust and resistant to damage and perturbations" (Heylighen, 2008).
-According to such interpretation, self-organization has not been included among the characteristics to which strategies and action for improving cities' response in the face of climate change have to be directly addressed: nevertheless, self-organizing mechanisms that will arise as a consequence of the internal and external changes of the systems, should be adequately monitored and understood.
+According to such interpretation, self-organization has not been included among the selected characteristics.
+Nevertheless, self-organizing mechanisms that will arise as a consequence of the internal and external changes of the systems should be adequately understood and monitored.